 To reheat, add a little broth and heat in a skillet to add moisture back into the dish.

-I don’t recommend freezing this one as the veggies and soy curls will get quite soggy once thawed and reheated.
+I don’t recommend freezing this one as the veggies and soy curls will be very soft once thawed and reheated.

 - For a saucier stir fry, double the marinade recipe.

-- Make sure to use low sodium vegetable broth for the marinade, since we’re using a lot of Tamari/soy sauce, you don’t want the dish to be too salty.
-If you don’t have low sodium broth, use half a cup of the broth with half a cup of water.
+- Make sure to use low-sodium vegetable broth for the marinade, since the Tamari/soy sauce has a lot of salt.
+If you don’t have low-sodium broth, use half a cup of the broth with half a cup of water.

-- To make it lower in sodium, be sure to use low sodium Tamari or low sodium soy sauce.
+- For lower sodium, use low-sodium Tamari or low-sodium soy sauce.

 - Soy curls are not the same as soy chunks.
 Most natural food aisles or health food stores will have soy curls.
-Or you can buy them on Amazon, here.
+Or you can buy them on Amazon.

 Rosa